The-FaZe/online-action-recognition/README.md

 Temporal Segment Networks for Action Recognition in Videos, Limin Wang, Yuanjun Xiong, Zhe Wang, Yu Qiao, Dahua Lin, Xiaoou Tang, and Luc Van Gool, TPAMI, 2018.
 [[Arxiv Preprint](https://arxiv.org/abs/1705.02953)]

-Our code is well-commented and understandable if you spend some time to keep track of each file and its task.
+Our code is well-commented and understandable if you spend some time to keep track of each file and its specific task.

 ## Thesis and Presentation

 You can refer to our thesis book and presentation here for further information.
 [[Thesis Book]](https://drive.google.com/open?id=1m4O7y54LIowofK2ThnZ2Y6gNKBtwfmVK)

 [[Presentation]](https://drive.google.com/file/d/1sCNLpp0VYBiArNoH19p0hyBhD7Kg20Rk/view?usp=sharing)

 ## Try our model